espiox/pocket-betas/README.md

 ## These cores all have weird names in my Pocket menu!
 If you want your JT cores to have more accurate names, manufacturer info and images, there's a few easy ways to fix that:
 * The Pocket updater apps by [mattpannella](https://github.com/mattpannella/pocket-updater-utility) and [RetroDriven](https://github.com/RetroDriven/Pocket_Updater) now include a setting to automatically correct JT platform names when installing.
-* In addition to installing and updating cores, [Pocket Sync](https://github.com/neil-morrison44/pocket-sync) is the easiest way to manually edit platform info, download image packs, or make your own.
+* [Pocket Sync](https://github.com/neil-morrison44/pocket-sync) can download pre-made platform metadata and images; it's also the easiest way to manually edit platform info, or make your own images.
 It can help grab any necessary files needed to run the cores, too.
-* Dyreschlock's [Platform Overrides repo](https://github.com/dyreschlock/pocket-platform-images) has a bunch of great pre-made platform info files and images for current and future JT cores that you can drag and drop onto your SD card.
+* Dyreschlock's [Platform Overrides repo](https://github.com/dyreschlock/pocket-platform-images) has a bunch of great pre-made platform info files and images for current and future JT cores that you can drag and drop onto your SD card (these are also available via Pocket Sync, see above).